umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 You are not required to write tests for this code.

+If you are stuck on what you could do, a good place to start would be to [accept user input](https://nodejs.org/api/readline.html#readline) (not required).

 ## Testing

 Testing asynchronous code is a little different from testing synchronous code.
 One way or another, the testing framework needs to know that there is pending work to be done. **We tell the testing framework we are still "doing" work by returning a `Promise` in the test function rather than returning nothing**.